 College of Engineering.
-Figure 9E (below) indicates that in the College of Engineering, there is a modest positive salary difference for Women and URM faculty in key submodels 3 and 4, and a modest negative salary difference for Asian faculty.
-For URM faculty, there was a negative difference of -1.1% in 2014-15 for submodel 4, though the time-series tables indicate that the differences have been positive for all other years going back to 2004-05 and that there is considerable year-to-year volatility for URM faculty.
-This is unsurprising, given that there are only 15 URM faculty members in the College.
+Figure 9E (below) indicates that in the College of Engineering, there is a modest positive salary difference for Women and URM faculty in key submodels 3 and 4; and modest salary differences for Asian faculty in both submodels, positive and negative.
+For URM faculty, there was a negative difference of -1.4% in 2014-15 for submodel 4, though the timeseries tables indicate that the differences have been positive for all other years going back to 2004-05 and that there is considerable year-to-year volatility for URM faculty.
+This is unsurprising, given that there are only 18 URM faculty members in the College.